Voljega/BestArcade/README.md

 - `BeatEmUpPreferedSet`,`GunPreferedSet`,`MiscPreferedSet`,`PlatformPreferedSet`,`PuzzlePreferedSet`,`RacePreferedSet`,`RunNGunPreferedSet`,`ShootEmUpPreferedSet`,`SportPreferedSet`,`VsFightingPreferedSet` list of settings for prefered set for genre
 - `genreSubFolders`: determines if your romset will use sub folders for genre or not
 - `useImages`: determines if images will be used for gamelist

-Then just execute `BestArcade.exe`
-After execution your will find your generated romsets in your `exportDir`

-Build instructions are in `build.txt`